-- (e) "Effective Date" means the date that the Registration Statement has been declared effective by the Commission or that it went effective pursuant to Section 8 of the Securities Act. - (d) "Effectiveness Deadline" means with respect to the Registration Statement, the earlier of (A) the 60th calendar day after the earlier of (1) the Filing Deadline and (2) the date on which such Registration Statement is filed with the Commission and (B) the fifth Business Day after the date the Company is notified (orally or in writing, whichever is earlier) by the Commission that such Registration Statement will not be reviewed or will not be subject to further review, unless the Company is advised by the Commission that it will not accept an acceleration request for such Registration Statement but that it would not prevent such Registration Statement from becoming effective pursuant to Section 8 of the Securities Act, in which case the 25th calendar day after the Company is advised by the Commission that it will not accept an acceleration request for such Registration Statement but that it would not prevent such Registration Statement from becoming effective pursuant to Section 8 of the Securities Act. - (e) "Filing Deadline" means with respect to the Registration Statement, (i) the 30th (thiritieth) calendar day after the Public Listing Date for the Warrant Shares, and (ii) the 180th (one-hundred eightieth) calendar day after the Public Listing Date for the Common Shares issuable upon exercise of any Draw Down. - (f) "Investor" means the Purchaser, GYBL, and any transferee or assignee thereof to which either of Purchaser or GYBL assigns its rights under this Agreement and who agrees to become bound by the provisions of this Agreement in accordance with Section 9 and any transferee or assignee thereof to whom a transferee or assignee assigns its rights under this Agreement and who agrees to become bound by the provisions of this Agreement in accordance with Section 9. - (g) "Legal Counsel" means legal counsel designated by Investor to review and oversee the Registration Statement and all New Registration Statements on Investors' behalf. - (h) "Person" means any person or entity including but not limited to any corporation, a limited liability company, an association, a partnership, an organization, a business, an individual, a governmental or political subdivision thereof or a governmental agency. - (i) "Register." "registered." and "registration" refer to a registration effected by preparing and filing one or more registration statements of the Company in compliance with the Securities Act and pursuant to Rule 415 under the Securities Act or any successor rule providing for offering securities on a continuous basis ("Rule 415"), and the declaration or ordering of effectiveness of such registration statement(s) by the Commission. - (j) "Registrable Securities" mean all of (i) the Shares which have been, or which may from time to time be, issued or issuable to the Investor pursuant to the Purchase Agreement; (ii) the Shares which have been, or which may from time to time be, issued or issuable pursuant to the Warrant; or (iii) any securities issued or issuable upon any share split, dividend or other distribution, recapitalization or similar event with respect to the foregoing: provided that the Shares shall cease to be Registrable Securities upon a sale pursuant to a Registration Statement or
+(c) "Effective Date" means the date that the Registration Statement has been declared effective by the Commission or that it went effective pursuant to Section 8 of the Securities Act.

+(d) "Effectiveness Deadline" means with respect to the Registration Statement, the earlier of (A) the 60th calendar day after the earlier of (1) the Filing Deadline and (2) the date on which such Registration Statement is filed with the Commission and (B) the fifth Business Day after the date the Company is notified (orally or in writing, whichever is earlier) by the Commission that such Registration Statement will not be reviewed or will not be subject to further review, unless the Company is advised by the Commission that it will not accept an acceleration request for such Registration Statement but that it would not prevent such Registration Statement from becoming effective pursuant to Section 8 of the Securities Act, in which case the 25th calendar day after the Company is advised by the Commission that it will not accept an acceleration request for such Registration Statement but that it would not prevent such Registration Statement from becoming effective pursuant to Section 8 of the Securities Act, in which case the 25th calendar day after the Company is advised by the Commission that it will not accept an acceleration request for such Registration Statement but that it would not prevent such Registration Statement from becoming effective pursuant to Section 8 of the Securities Act.

+(e) "Filing Deadline" means with respect to the Registration Statement, (i) the 30th (thirtieth) calendar day after the Public Listing Date for the Warrant Shares, and (ii) the 180th (one-hundred eightieth) calendar day after the Public Listing Date for the Common Shares issuable upon exercise of any Draw Down.

+(f) "Investor" means the Purchaser, GYBL, and any transferee or assignee thereof to which either of Purchaser or GYBL assigns its rights under this Agreement and who agrees to become bound by the provisions of this Agreement in accordance with Section 9 and any transferee or assignee thereof to whom a transferee or assignee assigns its rights under this Agreement and who agrees to become bound by the provisions of this Agreement in accordance with Section 9.

+(g) "Legal Counsel" means legal counsel designated by Investor to review and oversee the Registration Statement and all New Registration Statements on Investors' behalf.

+(h) "Person" means any person or entity including but not limited to any corporation, a limited liability company, an association, a partnership, an organization, a business, an individual, a governmental or political subdivision thereof or a governmental agency.

+(i) "Register." "registered." and "registration" refer to a registration effected by preparing and filing one or more registration statements of the Company in compliance with the Securities Act and pursuant to Rule 415 under the Securities Act or any successor rule providing for offering securities on a continuous basis ("Rule 415"), and the declaration or ordering of effectiveness of such registration statement(s) by the Commission.

+(j) "Registrable Securities" mean all of (i) the Shares which have been, or which may from time to time be, issued or issuable to the Investor pursuant to the Purchase Agreement; (ii) the Shares which have been, or which may from time to time be, issued or issuable pursuant to the Warrant; or (iii) any securities issued or issuable upon any share split, dividend or ther distribution, recapitalization or similar event with respect to the foregoing: provided that the Shares shall cease to be Registrable Securities upon a sale pursuant to a Registration Statement or